YichaoOU/HemTools/docs/content/NGS_pipelines/hicpro_split.rst

 Total input reads is splited to 100M reads per file.
 So a 1.5B reads will generate 15 splited files, each will be submited to HPC.
 Mapping takes about 20 hours for 100M PE reads.
 Combining the reads and remove duplicates are much faster, about 3 hours. ice takes about 3 hours. hicpro2juicer takes about 50 hours.
 So together, you should have the results within a week.

-Tested in hg38. hg19 should work. mm9 or mm10 will not work.

-This program is updated for processing multiple fastq files.
+This program is updated for processing multiple samples.
 See old hicpro_split.py usage in the very bottom of this page.

 Currently, ``hicpro_batch.py`` only support standard HiC analysis. ``hicpro_split.py`` provides options to keep duplicated and multi-mapped reads and capture-C data analysis.

 Note: Homer has a problem converting working with ``--keep_dup`` option.
 Usually, we don't keep duplicates, we only did it for 20copy project.

-For HiC data visualization, see:
+HiC-Pro configuration file can be found at: "https://github.com/YichaoOU/HemTools/blob/master/share/NGS_pipeline/hicpro.config".

+Actual code for this pipeline can be found at: "https://github.com/YichaoOU/HemTools/blob/master/share/lsf/hicpro_split.lsf"

 Usage
 ^^^^^